Music tracker: 2000s: Multiple platforms

+Hardware

+The earliest trackers existed to get closer to the hardware of a given machine, allowing memory-light playback of music ideal for games and similar programs.
+Keeping in theme with this philosophy, a few "hardware trackers" have emerged: specialized hardware designed specifically to host tracker software, in turn designed to exploit the hardware of the machine.
+These hardware trackers are largely inspired by LittleSoundDJ, a tracker created for the original Game Boy.

+The first such hardware tracker released was the NerdSeq in 2018, a hybrid tracker-sequencer for Eurorack systems.
+As a module of said system, it cannot be used alone, and the "tracker" portion of the device is simply used as an interface to sequence, while the hardware is used to handle sampling and other functions.

+The first standalone hardware tracker released was the Polyend Tracker in 2020, a USB-powered device with all the functions of a software tracker.
+It was met with mostly positive critical reception, with critics citing a modest price point, standalone all-in-one capability, and intuitive controls.
+In 2021, DirtyWave released the M8 Tracker, a portable tracker that is more heavily inspired by Little Sound DJ.

 Terminology

 There are several elements common to any tracker program: samples, notes, effects, tracks (or channels), patterns, and orders.

 A sample is a small digital sound file of an instrument, voice, or other sound effect.
 Most trackers allow a part of the sample to be looped, simulating a sustain of a note.

 A note designates the frequency at which the sample is played back.
 By increasing or decreasing the playback speed of a digital sample, the pitch is raised or lowered, simulating instrumental notes (e.g., C, C#, D, etc.).

 An effect is a special function applied to a particular note.
 These effects are then applied during playback through either hardware or software.
 Common tracker effects include volume, portamento, vibrato, retrigger, and arpeggio.

 A track (or channel) is a space where one sample is played back at a time.
 Whereas the original Amiga trackers only provided four tracks, the hardware limit, modern trackers can mix a virtually unlimited number of channels into one sound stream through software mixing.
 Tracks have a fixed number of "rows" on which notes and effects can be placed (most trackers lay out tracks in a vertical fashion).
-Tracks typically contain 64 rows and 16 beats, although the beats and tempo can be increased or decreased to the composer's taste.
+Tracks typically contain 64 rows and 16 beats, although the beats, rows and tempo can be increased or decreased to the composer's taste.